mendix/docs/content/refguide/published-rest-service.md

 ### <a name="public-documentation"></a>2.4 Public Documentation

 The public documentation is used in the service's [OpenAPI (Swagger) documentation page](open-api).
-You can use [GitHub Flavored Markdown](gfm-syntax) for rich text.
+You can use [GitHub-flavored markdown](gfm-syntax) for rich text.

 ### <a name="export-swagger-json"></a>2.5 Export swagger.json

-Click the _Export swagger.json_ button to save the service's [OpenAPI (Swagger) documentation](open-api) somewhere on your machine.
+Click **Export swagger.json** to save the service's [OpenAPI (Swagger) documentation](open-api) somewhere on your machine.
 This is a machine-readable file in the [OpenAPI 2.0 file format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
 Most API tools support this format.

 When the app is running, this file is available under `/rest-doc/servicename/swagger.json`.

 ## 3 Resources

 A REST service exposes a number of [resources](published-rest-resource).
-On a resource you can define GET, PUT, POST, PATCH and DELETE operations.
+On a resource you can define GET, PUT, POST, PATCH, and DELETE operations.

 ## 4 Operations